Relive the 90s Fashion Decade With These 85 Iconic Trends

 Thanks to a smart campaign conducted by Levis – the Spike Lee commercial – high-waist jeans became a fashionable wardrobe item in the 1990s.

-Guess followed up the right way with their own high-waist jeans for women, and mum jeans became a 90s thing.
+Guess followed up the right way with their high-waist jeans for women, and mum jeans became a 90s thing.

 Three decades later, nineties mum jeans are still holding strong as one of the most demanded garments in streetwear.